jaeho-lee/jaeho-lee.github.io/index.md

 <br/><br/>

 ### invited talks
+* "A deeper look at the layerwise sparsity of magnitude-based pruning," Sparsity reading group @ Google (informal), Nov 2020.
 * "Lookahead: A far-sighted alternative of magnitue-based pruning," ICLR social: ML researchers in/interested in Korea, May 2020.
 * "Minimax Statistical Learning with Wasserstein distances," IFORS, ~~June 2020~~ (postponed to 2021, due to COVID-19).
 * "Statistical learning perspectives on neural nets (and pruning them)," Postech CS Seminar, December 2019.